HugoValim/DAF/README.md

 ![This is a alt text.](images/rmape.png "daf.rmap interface")

-To perform a scan from hkl (1 1 1) to hkl (1.1 1.1 1.1), and save it on a csv file called my_scan:
+To perform a scan in HKL, from hkl (1 1 1) to hkl (1.1 1.1 1.1), use daf.scan function:

 ```
 daf.scan 1 1 1 1.1 1.1 1.1 10 -n my_scan -v